TheSighing/chimera/README.md

-# Chimera "Why Crawl when you can Climb?"
+# Climber "Why Crawl when you can Climb?"
 Climb wiki pages with this web crawler turned RESTFUL-API.
 Uses Zmq, Python, Node.js to pipe the parsing of a wiki page into "bubbles" (Python) to Node.js (Restful API)